What is a call center representative?

 Commit to continuous learning

-- Participate in training and development programs offered by your employer.
+- Training and development programs from your employer

-- Pursue relevant certifications like the Certified Call Center Manager (CCCM) or Certified Contact Center Professional (CCCP).
+- Certifications such as Certified Call Center Manager or Certified Contact Center Professional

 Adapt to technology